Writing the Perfect Cover Letter, Made Easy

 How can I make my cover letter stand out?

-- Avoid typos: Check your letter 3-4 times before sending it.
+- Avoiding typos!
+Check and double-check your letter before sending it.

 How A Cover Letter Differs From a CV

 When learning how to write a cover letter, it’s important to remember that it's not the same as a CV.
 Instead, it works with your CV to form your overall job application.

 Your cover letter is an introduction to you as a candidate, and makes a case for why you're the perfect for the role.
 It highlights key strengths and gives enough information to make the hiring manager want to know more.
 But if you're showcasing your work experience in detail, or providing multiple examples of achievements, you're writing a CV.

 How can you write a cover letter that's related to your CV, but isn't too repetitive?
 Here are a few expert tips:

 - Templates: Use the same cover letter and CV templates.
 This creates a visual link between the document.
 Check out our cover letter templates to see what we offer - each design also has a matching CV template.

 - Tone: Ensure it's appropriate for both documents, which generally means being a little more formal.
 When it doubt, remember that these are professional documents.

 - Key achievements: Make sure that the 'big win' you showcase in your cover letter is also included in your CV, and that the stats you reference are correct in both documents.